skarlekar/smart-quora/README.md

 **CreateAnswer** - A _CreateAnswer_ transaction is invoked when a respondent provides an answer to an existing question.
 The _CreateAnswer_ transaction should be invoked with the identifier of the associated question and the answer description.
 The _CreateAnswer_ transaction generates an _AnswerCreated_ event.
 This transaction ensurers that the question owners cannot answer their own questions.

 **VoteAnswer** - A _VoteAnswer_ transaction is invoked to vote up or vote down an existing answer.
 As a result, it should be invoked with a reference to an existing answer and the direction of the vote (up or down).
 A _VoteAnswer_ transaction generates the _AnswerVoted_ event.
-This transaction ensurers that respondents cannot vote for their own answers or vote multiple tims for any answers.
+This transaction ensurers that respondents cannot vote for their own answers or vote multiple tims for an answer.

 **AwardQuestion** - A _AwardQuestion_ transaction is invoked to find out the highest voted answers and distribute the reward proportionately amongs the voted answers.
+This transaction generates the _QuestionAwarded_ event.

+#### SmartQuora Events

 ## Setup Instructions
 ### Installing Hyperledger Fabric on AWS